Imperial College London - Dyson School of Design Engineering

 • Lecture 7 - System Analysis & Laplace Transform (notes, recording)

-• Lecture 8 - System Characterization (notes, recording)
+• Lecture 8 - System Characterization (notes, recordings 1, 2)

 • Lecture 9 - IMU and Data Fusion (notes, recording)